 - EHS 625 – Applied Statisics for Environmental Studies

 - Emphasis on sampling, environmental design, hypothesis testing, and data analysis

 - EHS 630 – Site Evaluation and Remediation

 - Phase I and phase II site assessment, air sparging, bioremediation, containment, incineration, extraction, flushing, soil vapor extraction, solidification.
 Equipment and techniques for site monitoring.
 Pre-Requisite: EHS 620

 - EHS 660 – Professional Portfolio (1 credit hour)

 - Submission, feedback, revision of a professional portfolio developed through the course of the degree curriculum

-If you have questions about getting started in our online MEH program, please let us know.
-You are welcome to contact the program director or by contacting admissions.
+If you have questions about getting started in our online MEH program, please let us know by contacting admissions.